hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 > macs2/wt_peaks_final.bed
 ```

-Finally, let's check how many confident peaks we are left with:
+Finally, let's check how many confident peaks we are left with.
+Does this seem like a reasonable number of peaks to you?

 ```bash
 wc -l ~/chipseq_workshop/results/macs2/wt_peaks_final.bed
 ```

-> ### Other appraoches for assessing peak reproducibility
+> ### Other approaches for assessing peak reproducibility
 > Historically, the ENCODE standard was using the overlaps that we described above but with a set of given criteria.
 This was developed based on experience with accumulated ENCODE ChIP-seq data, albeit with a much smaller sample size back then.
 In the paper [Landt et al, 2018](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3431496/) describe the approach as:
 >
 > _"...either 80% of the top 40% of the peaks identified from one replicate using an acceptable scoring method should overlap the list of peaks from the other replicate, OR peak lists scored using all available reads from each replicate should share more than 75% of regions in common."_